openplotter/docs/signalk/signalk_app.rst

 |OPsignalkReinstall| Reinstall Signal K
 ***************************************

-After installing this *OpenPlotter Signal K Installer* app, the Signal K server should be also installed and you do not have to do anything else to start using it.
+After installing *OpenPlotter Signal K Installer* app, the Signal K server should be also installed and you do not have to do anything else to start using it.
 We add this option in case you need to reinstall the server from scratch if it ever becomes unstable.

 .. caution::
 	Reinstalling the signal K server will remove the current plugins, login credentials and settings.